haoyanlgd/cse15l-lab-reports/index.md

     ![Image](catwithfilearg.PNG)

 Note:
     Prints the contents of the file.
+Cat will print the contents of the file you specify the path to.